Plan Change 7 and Plan Change 2 - What you need to know

 However, Part C of PC7 also sets aside an allocation of water for abstractors that surrender their stream-depleting groundwater or surface water takes in exchange for a deep groundwater take.
 The availability of this allocation is expected to limit any potential adverse impacts on reliability.

-Freshwater outcomes proposed for the Waimakariri sub-region are set to maintain current water quality where is good, and improve water quality where it is currently degraded.
+Freshwater outcomes for the Waimakariri sub-region are set to maintain current water quality in areas where it is good, and to improve water quality where it is degraded.
 Improved water quality would mean some rivers in the sub-region would meet national standards for contact recreation, and improvements to habitat would enable further opportunities for customary use and gathering of mahinga kai.

 Targeted stream augmentation (TSI) is a system for controlled release of water to improve river and stream flows.
-Part C of PC7 introduces a regulatory framework that is more enabling than the existing region-wide provisions for TSI.
+Part C of PC7 introduces a regulatory framework that is more enabling for Waimakariri than the region-wide provisions for TSI.

 Augmentation of surface water bodies can provide significant environmental benefits by increasing river flows and reducing concentrations of contaminants.

-A key issue with enabling TSI is finding an appropriate source of water to discharge into the subject waterbody, particularly when a number of waterbodies within the Waimakariri sub-region are over-allocated.
+A key issue with enabling TSI is finding an appropriate source of water to discharge into the subject waterbody, particularly when several waterbodies within the Waimakariri sub-region are over-allocated.

-The Ashley Estuary (Te Aka Aka) is a highly sensitive environment.
-There is high potential for the estuary to become eutrophic, unless additional land use and discharge controls are imposed.
+The Ashley Estuary (Te Aka Aka) is a sensitive environment.
+There is a high potential for the estuary to become eutrophic unless additional land use and discharge controls are imposed.
 Further, significant cultural values are associated with the Ashley Estuary (Te Aka Aka) and Coastal Protection Zone, and additional management responses are necessary to achieve mahinga kai outcomes.

-The new rule framework would require farms in the zone larger than 5ha that have winter grazing and/or are irrigated and directly adjoin a surface waterbody to obtain a land use consent to farm.
-This approach would ensure that the farm is subject to a Farm Environment Plan and regular auditing in order to assess the effectiveness of any measures implemented on farm to reduce contaminant contributions to surface waterbodies.
+PC7 requires those farming an area larger than 5ha which has winter grazing or is irrigated and directly adjoins a surface waterbody to obtain a land use consent to farm.
+The farm must be subject to a Farm Environment Plan with regular auditing, the purpose of which is to assess the effectiveness of any measures implemented on farm to reduce contaminant contributions to surface waterbodies.

-New policies are also proposed that require discharges of contaminants to surface water to be avoided (where practicable), and where avoidance is not practicable, for the best practicable option to be implemented in order to minimise loss of contaminants.
+PC7 also requires discharges of contaminants to surface water to be avoided where practicable.
+If avoidance is not practicable, the best practicable option to minimise loss of contaminants must be implemented.

 Map of Coastal Protection Zone

-The Ashley Estuary (Te Aka Aka) and Coastal Protection Zone is defined in the LWRP planning maps and shown in the figure below.
+The Ashley Estuary (Te Aka Aka) and Coastal Protection Zone is defined in the LWRP planning maps and shown below.
 You can access an electronic version of proposed changes to the Planning Maps here.

-It is estimated that the new farming rules proposed by Part C of PC7 would result in an additional 50 land use consents being required (compared with the region-wide rule requirements).
+It is estimated that the new farming rules established by Part C of PC7 will result in an additional 50 land use consents being required.

-Part C of PC7 extends the region-wide provisions for stock exclusion to include permanently or intermittently flowing springs (waipuna) or open drains and artificial water courses that have surface water in them which discharge into a lake, river or wetland.
+The Waimakariri part of PC7 extends the region-wide provisions for stock exclusion to include permanently or intermittently flowing streams (waipuna) or open drains and artificial water courses with surface water that discharges into a lake, river or wetland.

-Part C of PC7 prohibits access by farmed cattle, deer and pigs into open drains and artificial watercourses (including but not restricted to irrigation canals and water races) within the Ashley-Waimakariri Plains Area.
-The Area is defined as land that is below 350m above sea level, which is the flatter and more intensively farmed part of the Waimakariri sub-region.
+Part C prohibits access by farmed cattle, deer and pigs into springs (waipuna), open drains and artificial watercourses (including but not restricted to irrigation canals and water races) within the Ashley-Waimakariri Plains Area.
+This area is defined as land below 350m above sea level, which is the flatter and more intensively farmed part of the Waimakariri sub-region.

 Other sub-region sections of the LWRP (including Selwyn Waihora, Ashburton and South Coastal Canterbury Streams) include similar restrictions to ensure improvements in water quality are achieved.

-New policies would direct a review of surface water or stream-depleting groundwater takes that have ‘direct’ or ‘high’ stream depletion effects.
-Proposed timeframes for reviews are 31 December 2027 (Ashley River /Rakahuri Freshwater Management Unit) and 31 December 2029 (Northern Waimakariri Tributaries Freshwater Management Unit).
+PC7 introduces a new policy identifying that achieving freshwater outcomes will be assisted by reviewing surface water or stream-depleting groundwater takes with ‘direct’ or ‘high’ stream depletion effects.
+The timeframes for undertaking these reviews are by 31 December 2024 (Ashley River/Rakahuri Freshwater Management Unit) and by 31 December 2026 (Northern Waimakariri Tributaries Freshwater Management Unit).